lalitsarode2003/lalitsarode2003/README.md

-- I’m currently studying robotics and automation
+- Completed my Bachelor of Engineering in Robotics and Automation branch
 - 📫 How to reach me - lalitvsarode2003@gmail.com

 <!---